 If you are a teacher or youth coordinator looking for water quality education materials and resources, this is the place.
 Here is a sampling of what local and national organizations offer:

 Minneapolis Park and Recreation Board (MPRB) Water Education Program

 Project WET – Water Education for Teachers

 Project WET is a national K-12 water education curriculum and training program offered locally through the Minnesota Department of Natural Resources.
-Check out various Educator Guides, including Project WET Curriculum and Activity Guide and teacher online portal offer over 100 engaging, interdisciplinary and easy to use activities focused on all aspects of water in our lives.
+Check out various Educator Guides, including Project WET Curriculum and Activity Guide 2.0 at this online portal, which offers many engaging, interdisciplinary and easy to use activities focused on all aspects of water in our lives.